 Mentors agree to:

-- Check in briefly (30 min) at least once a month to answer questions or provide feedback on current course projects, or suggest resources based on student’s needs and current course topics.
+- Check in briefly (30 min) at least once a month to answer questions or provide feedback on current course projects, or suggest resources based on the student’s needs and current course topics.
 (3 hrs estimated)